 We’re here to dispel the myths that may have been carried over from the capital Kingston.

 Ocho Rios is a port town located on Jamaica’s north coast, roughly in the center between the extreme eastern and western points.

 Due to its positioning, its home to some pretty incredible beaches, with its own share of the bright blue waters along the island’s coast.

 Ocho Rios is situated within the Saint Ann parish, which is bordered by parishes Trelawny, Clarendon, Saint Catherine and Saint Mary.

 It’s located roughly 100km to the east of Montego Bay, and around 85km north of Kingston.

 Is it Safe to Travel to Ocho Rios?

 Definitely.
 If you consider most other Caribbean islands such as Haiti, Trinidad, and Cuba, Ocho Rios would be hedging your bets.

 The crime rate is that of a lot of US cities, with the main issue being petty crime.
-Carry only the most necessary travel essentials for Jamaica that you can afford.
+Carry only the most needed travel essentials with you.